 We drove the 93 Rover to Land Rover school, where the rear axle failed.
 Once again, Land Rover fixed it in warranty.
 Sadly, this was about the end of Land Rover's goodwill program as BMW cracked down on warranty claims.

 I had a strange problem with the left rear on this vehicle.
-It started when my girlfriend was supposed to watch what was behind us in a wooded turnaround and we were struck by a small tree.
+It started when ex-wife #2 was supposed to watch what was behind us in a wooded turnaround and we were struck by a small tree.
 Despite her vigilance the tree got us anyway.
 So I took the truck in for warranty rust repair and the service manager had the rear gate changed in warranty because it was rusted also.
 But then I was struck in the same place only a few weeks later by a Boston telephone pole.
 Before I could fix it I was attacked by another pole in the very same spot.
 I left the damage so other poles would not be tempted and had no further trouble.

 This Rover was traded to me in late in 2000 with under 75,000 miles and I grabbed it for myself.
 With its dual climate control, airbags, improved steering and TWR wheels this Rover was a big improvement over the Grey ’93.
 I transferred most of the off-road stuff from the Grey truck to the Black truck.

 I drove that Rover until January 2003 when I sold it to an enthusiast in the Midwest.
 It was an excellent truck for me.